AimableHonorable/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script to print all local variables including environment variables and functions
 * Script to crate a  local variable
 * Script to create global variable
-* Script to add a number to a variable
+* Script to print a sum of a number to a variable